Lac Courte Oreilles Band of Lake Superior Chippewa Indians: Reservation

 Lac Courte Oreilles is a land which is almost entirely covered by a forest and several lakes.
 To the northeast and east of Lac Courte Oreilles Reservation is Chequamegon National Forest, which was established in 1933 during the Great Depression.
 White-owned lumber companies had cleared the land of the trees earlier in the century and, during the Depression, Civilian Conservation Corps workers planted new trees.

 Today, both the Lac Courte Oreilles Reservation and Chequamegon National Forest are recovering from the clear-cutting conducted by the lumber companies.
 Numerous lakes are within the borders of Lac Courte Oreilles Reservation or border it, including Ashegon, Blueberry, Chief, Cristner, Devils, Green, Grindstone, Gurno, Lac Courte Oreilles, Lake Chippewa, Little Round, Little Lac Courte Oreilles, Pokegama, Rice, Scott, Osprey, Spring, Summit, and Tyner lakes.

 Within the Reservation borders is the protected Grindstone Creek State Wildlife Management Area.
 Wild rice, called manoomin in Ojibwe language, grows on many of the waterways on the Lac Courte Oreilles Reservation.
 Citizens of the Reservation still harvest it in the traditional way and it is one of the staples of the community.

 According to the U.S. Census Bureau, the combined reservation and off-reservation trust land have a total area of 124.35 sqmi, of which 108.36 sqmi is land and 15.99 sqmi is water.

 Reservation demographics

-Lac Courte Orellies is one of several reservations that has a relatively large non-Native population within its borders.
-Broken treaty promises allowed settlement by white squatters and the US allowed them to stay.

 As of the census of 2020, the combined population of the Lac Courte Oreilles Reservation and off-reservation trust land was 2,968.
 The population density was 27.4 PD/sqmi.
 There were 2,102 housing units at an average density of 19.4 /sqmi.
 The racial makeup of the reservation and off-reservation trust land was 72.3% Native American, 21.3% White, 0.2% Black or African American, 0.1% Pacific Islander, 0.2% from other races, and 6.0% from two or more races.
 Ethnically, the population was 1.7% Hispanic or Latino of any race.